CityUHK-CompBio/ESCC_CMS/README.md

 # ESCC_CMS
-This repository contains the primary code for the ESCC_CMS project, focusing on research and analysis related to Esophageal Squamous Cell Carcinoma (ESCC)
+The repository contains the construction of ESCC consensus molecular subtypes and the implementation of a user-friendly image classifier, including all the code required for generating figures for publication.